 Cropping an image is typically limited to selecting rectangular portions of an image and removing them.
 Enlarging an image typically means stretching an image which can result in pixelation.
 Seam Carving, also known as Liquid Resizing is a technique that removes both of these limitations.

-Seam carving works by finding the low energy seams of the image and then removing vertical or horizontal (but not necessarily straight) seams from the image.
-In this context low energy seams are parts of the image where there is not much change, and therefore are unlikely to be noticeable if removed.
+Seam carving works by finding the low-energy seams of the image and then removing vertical or horizontal (but not necessarily straight) seams from the image.
+In this context low-energy seams are single-pixel wide parts of the image where there is not much change.
+Because the seams occur in areas where there is not much change, their removal is less likely to be noticed.

 The technique can also be used to increase image size, essentially by working in reverse.
-The idea is to find the
+The idea is to identify seams that would have been removed and then insert seams in those locations as again, these seems are unlikely to be noticed.

 This project implements the academic paper Region Filling and Object Removal by Exemplar-Based Image Inpainting by Shai Avidan and Ariel Shamir.